Albresky/Remote-Desktop-with-Mobile-Devices/README.md

 # Introduction

 This repository is built for people who need to connect remote PCs via `Remote Desktop`[an app developed bty Microsoft].
-However, problems tend to happen which force us to establish a connect on public IP address. :(
+However, problems tend to happen which force us to establish a connect on public IP address .  `:(`

 Don't worry!
 This repository is aimed to handle this tragedy!
-It will automatical bind your remote-PC's address to your private domain, though the ipv6-address is dynamic!
+It will automatically bind your remote-PC's address to your private domain, though the ipv6-address is dynamic !

-Follow the steps bellow and enjoy yourself!
+Follow the steps bellow and enjoy yourself !

 # Installation